bfrangi/bfrangi.github.io/projects.markdown

 Authors: **B. Frangi**\
 Description:
-- Developed a simulation of to compute the wave function and the density function of the `n`-th Landau level.
+- Developed a simulation using `Python` to compute the wave function and the density function of the `n`-th Landau level.

 <br>